Wireless Quantum Key Distribution in Indoor Environments: Numerical Results

-Figure \ref{fig_key_rate_3D_center} shows the secret key generation per transmitted pulse when the lighting source is on and the QKD source is placed at the center of the room's floor facing up toward the receiver.
+Figure \ref{fig_key_rate_3D_center} shows the secret key generation rate per transmitted pulse when the lighting source is on and the QKD source is placed at the center of the room's floor facing up toward the receiver.
 The figure shows the trade-off between the receiver's FOV and the PSD of the light source.
-The higher the PSD is, the lower the FOV should be in order to limit the amount of background noise leaking into the QKD receiver.
-This restriction partitions the $x$-$y$ plane into secure and insecure regions.
+The higher the PSD is, the lower the FOV should be in order to improve the signal to noise ratio at the QKD receiver.
+This restriction partitions the $x$-$y$ plane in Fig.~\ref{fig_key_rate_3D_center} into secure and insecure regions.
 The insecure region is when the lower bound on the key rate is zero, i.e, when the secure exchange of keys cannot be guaranteed.
 The secure region then specifies when QKD operation is feasible within the setting in our setup.
-Figure~\ref{fig_key_rate_3D_center} implies that with a PSD of $10^{-5}$ W/nm, corresponding to white LED bulbs, the QKD receiver's FOV should be less than 11$^\circ$, which implies that some loose beam steering would be needed.
-This may not be surprising as we have already positioned the QKD transmitter and receiver directly in front of each other.
+Figure~\ref{fig_key_rate_3D_center} implies that with a PSD of $10^{-5}$ W/nm, corresponding to white LED bulbs, the QKD receiver's FOV should be less than 7$^\circ$.

 Figure \ref{fig_key_rate_3D_corner} shows the secret key generation rate per transmitted pulse when the transmitter has moved to a corner of the room.
 We assume that the QKD source has a rather large transmission angle (30$^\circ$), in which case a portion of its beam has the chance to be received by the receiver.
-This assumption can simplify the implementation of the QKD source as inexpensive LED sources can possibly satisfy the required specifications.
+This can possibly be achieved by a diffuser, if the source beam is too narrow.
 We assume that the source is again sending light up toward the ceiling.
 Being at the corner of the room, the channel DC-gain is lower than that of a transmitter at the center of the room.
 This would imply that lower amounts of background noise can be tolerated in this case.
 The trade-off between the FOV and PSD has been shown in Fig.~\ref{fig_key_rate_3D_corner}.
-In this case, at a PSD of $10^{-5}$ W/nm, the QKD receiver's FOV should be less than 5$^\circ$.
-This implies that while it is still possible to exchange secret keys in this worst-case scenario, some beam steering could substantially improve the system performance.
+In this case, at a PSD of $10^{-5}$ W/nm, the QKD receiver's FOV should be less than {4$^\circ$}.